telerik/xaml-docs/controls/radtimeline/how-to/howto-customize-items-keep-visual-states.md

 This article shows how to customize the timeline items and keep their visual states using `TimelineItemTemplate` and `TimelineInstantItemTemplate`.

-> If you want to simply change the appearance of the items and don't mind to lose their highlighting (like mouse over color, selected color, pressed color, etc.), follow the steps in the [Customizing Items]({%slug radtimeline-customizing-items%}) article.
+> If you want to simply change the appearance of the items and don't mind losing their highlighting (like mouse-over color, selected color, pressed color, etc.), follow the steps in the [Customizing Items]({%slug radtimeline-customizing-items%}) article.

 ## Setting up the Models